 I have years of experience in divorce counselling, couples therapy and relationship coaching.
 Whatever type of relationship or separation you’re dealing with, these tips can start you on the path to moving on.

-Take time to deal with the grief – the end of a relationship is a difficult time and, even if you know it was the right decision to end it, it can take some time to move on.
+Relationships ending is difficult and, even if you know it was the right decision to end it, it can take some time to move on.
 The five stages of grief are denial, anger, bargaining, depression and acceptance.
-There is no set time we spend in each stage and it’s to become stuck in any one.
-Identifying how you really feel about the breakup will help you address your situation and start to move on.
+There is no set time we spend in each stage and it’s normal to become stuck in any one.
+Identifying how you really feel about the relationship ended will help you address your situation and start to move on.

-Embrace your independence – There are many things that are harder to do in a relationship or that you might have given up to please your partner.
-Now you can do whatever you want so make the most of it.
+There are many things that are harder to do in a relationship or that you might have given up to please your partner.
+Now the relationship’s ended you can do whatever you want so make the most of it.
 Learn new hobbies or take some trips alone.
 You no longer have to worry about someone else which can be a liberating experience.

 Seek help for relationships ending

 If you want to know how to move on from a relationship you may benefit from professional help.
 Through coaching and hypnotherapy I have helped many people move on and find new happiness.